Pclanglais/TidySupervise/README.md

 training_corpus_processed
 ```

-You can the text into continuous text segments (default is 100).
+You can then text into continuous text segments (default is 100).
 This is recommended for training as the models can be affected by the use of documents of heterogeneous size.
 Longer segments may yield better results at the cost of less diversity (since there will be fewer segments).

 ```{r}
 training_corpus_processed = tds_process(training_corpus, training = TRUE, segment_size = 100)